HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

  This impacts the data browser creating project metadata TSVs and normalized JSON files, and the matrix service creating pre-built project matrices.

-*[TODO: is query service impacted?]*
+*[TODO: is the query service impacted?]*

 ### Data consistency

 Consistency and completeness across a data set is an important attribute of an atlas.
 An incomplete data set may result in misinterpretation of data or missed discoveries.
 Currently, the DCP has no way to indicate data completeness beyond a bundle.
-The consumer API and data browser don't have the knowledge to indicate a project submissions is still incomplete.
+The consumer API and data browser don't have the knowledge to indicate a project submissions is incomplete.
 This information is only available within ingest, with no way to communicate submission status to other components.

 ### Data set quality control

-An approach to quality control is to run a partial or full analysis on an subset of the data before doing a full analysis.
+An approach to quality control (QC) is to run a partial or full analysis on an subset of the data before doing a full analysis.
 This requires defining an analyzable subset of the data to pass on to the processing pipelines.
-This subset must meet the criteria of the
+A QC data subset must meet the criteria to that allows the QC analysis to run.

 ## User Stories